Writing

 ‘Because of the traffic.
 Rush hour—that was insane.’

-Igor put his knife and fork together and made a dismissive gesture, leaning back in his chair at a precarious angle, still with an eye on Alec’s half-dissected chicken.
+Igor gave a dismissive shake of his head and put his knife and fork together, leaning back in his chair at a precarious angle, still with an eye on Alec’s half-dissected chicken.
 ‘What did you think about Mr Parsons?’

 ‘He seems OK.’